 UHA Visits Greater Manchester Health and Social Care Partnership to promote awards5th November 2018

-The Unsung Hero Roadshow has ben out and about again.
+The Unsung Hero Roadshow has been out and about again.

-We made a visit to our first nearly totally non-medical establishment to spread the word about the 2019 Awards when we dropped in on Greater Manchester Health and Social Care Partnership.
-They share their office with NHS England staff and whom all work behind front-line staff to continue the best running of the NHS.
+We made our first visit to the Greater Manchester Health and Social Care Partnership, who share their office with NHS England staff and all work behind Front-Line Staff of the NHS to continue the best running of UK Trusts.

-Jackie Chrystan, Business Co-ordinator, ensured that we had a great spot to set up.
-Unlike our previous Trust visits, this had much more intimate feeling, as we were granted access into a busy, working office where we were able to chat with staff freely as they walked by without the typical pressures expected in a hospital environment.
+Jackie Chrystan, Business Co-Ordinator, ensured that we had a great spot to set up.
+Unlike our previous Trust visits, this visit had a much more intimate feeling, as we were granted access into a busy, NHS-based working office, where we were able to chat with staff freely as they walked by without as much of the typical time-pressures expected in a hospital environment.

-We are currently looking for more ‘Leaders’ to fill our ‘Leader of the Year’ category and this is something that we emphasised to everyone who we met on Friday.
-Aleader is any person who has shown exceptional leadership in their role and who has inspired their team members of any size through their actions.
-This year we had four very deserving winners: a Team Secretary, a Play Service Coordinator, a Business Performance Manager and a Project Manager.
+We are currently looking for more ‘Leaders’ to fill our ‘Leader of the Year’ category, and we emphasised this to everyone we met at Greater Manchester Health and Social Care Partnership.
+A l’eader’ is anyone who has shown exceptional leadership in their role and who has inspired their team members of any size through their actions.
+In 2018 we had four very deserving winners in this area: a Team Secretary, a Play Service Coordinator, a Business Performance Manager and a Project Manager.

 If you know of anyone who fits the above description, you can nominate them for free here.

-The Partnership is made up of local NHS organisations and councils, as well as people from NHS England and NHS Improvement, emergency services, the voluntary sector, Healthwatch and others including the Mayor of Greater Manchester.
+The partnership is made up of local NHS organisations and councils, as well as people from NHS England and NHS Improvement, the Emergency Services, the Voluntary Sector, Healthwatch and others, Including the Mayor of Greater Manchester.
 You can find out more on the partnership here.

 To nominate a deserving individual or team for the 2019 UHA before nominations close on Friday the 16th of November, do so here.